-In a GCM convective parametrisation, mixing entrainment and mixing detrainment rates control the amount warm, moist, ascending convective plumes mix with air aloft that is typically colder and drier.
-Increasing these rates increases the convection scheme's sensitivity to environmental moisture by decreasing plume buoyancy which requires dry environments to moisten or destabilise to maintain the same precipitation rate.
-The immediate, onedimensional response to increasing the entrainment and detrainment rates is typically to suppress convective precipitation until sufficient moistening, heating or dynamical forcing has occurred.
+In a GCM convective parametrization, mixing entrainment and mixing detrainment rates control the amount warm, moist, ascending convective plumes mix with air aloft which is typically colder and drier.
+Increasing these rates increases the convection scheme's sensitivity to environmental moisture by decreasing plume buoyancy, which requires dry environments to moisten or destabilise to maintain the same precipitation rate.
+The immediate, one-dimensional response to increasing the entrainment and detrainment rates is typically to suppress convective precipitation until sufficient moistening, heating or dynamical forcing has occurred.
 How feedbacks within a GCM modify this immediate response determines the equilibrium response.
-Several processes could be responsible for overcoming the suppression, including moistening by shallow convection or congestus (e.g. Derbyshire et al. 2004), dynamical moistening at mesoscales and larger scales (e.g. Hohenegger and Stevens 2013; Kumar et al. 2013), or convective organisation by dynamical forcing such as land-sea breezes.
+Several processes could be responsible for overcoming the suppression, including moistening by shallow convection or congestus (e.g. Derbyshire et al., 2004), dynamical moistening at mesoscales and larger scales (e.g. Hohenegger and Stevens, 2013; Kumar et al., 2013), or convective organisation by dynamical forcing such as land-sea breezes.
 However, it is questionable how well GCMs represent these processes at standard resolutions with common convection schemes.

-Using a set of idealised case studies, Derbyshire et al. (2004) show that GCM convection schemes are less sensitive to environmental moisture than cloud resolving models (CRMs), giving rise to excess precipitation in dry environments.
+Using a set of idealised case-studies, Derbyshire et al. (2004) show that GCM convection schemes are less sensitive to environmental moisture than cloud-resolving models (CRMs), giving rise to excess precipitation in dry environments.
 Sahany et al. (2011) used simplified plume calculations and GCM experiments to demonstrate that a relatively high entrainment rate is required to correctly represent the dependence of the initiation of deep convection on moisture and temperature.

 The sensitivity of the GCMs to the entrainment rate, and the demonstration that modelled precipitation is largely too insensitive to moisture, has motivated several studies examining the effect of increased entrainment on model bias.
-Increasing, changing the formulation, or placing a lower bound on the entrainment rate has a positive impact on the representation of the Madden Julian Oscillation (MJO) in several models through suppressing precipitation in drier environments, allowing moistening to pre-condition the atmosphere for the active MJO phase (Bechtold et al. 2008; Kim et al. 2011; Hannah and Maloney 2011; Del Genio et al. 2012; Hirons et al. 2012a,b; Klingaman and Woolnough 2014).
-Neale et al. (2008) demonstrate in the coupled GCM CCSM3 that adding a representation of entrainment to a previously undilute mass flux scheme and adding convective momentum transport (CMT) improves the representation of the El-Nino Southern Oscillation (ENSO), through changes to the mean-state and increased MJO activity.
+Increasing, changing the formulation, or placing a lower bound on the entrainment rate has a positive impact on the representation of the Madden-Julian Oscillation (MJO) in several models through suppressing precipitation in drier environments, allowing moistening to pre-condition the atmosphere for the active MJO phase (Bechtold et al., 2008; Kim et al., 2011; Hannah and Maloney, 2011; Del Genio et al., 2012; Hirons et al., 2013a,b; Klingaman and Woolnough, 2014).
+Neale et al. (2008) demonstrate in the coupled Community Climate System Model version 3 (CCSM3) GCM that adding a representation of entrainment to a previously undilute mass flux scheme and adding convective momentum transport (CMT) improves the representation of the El Niño Southern Oscillation (ENSO), through changes to the mean state and increased MJO activity.

-Increasing the entrainment rate has also been shown to have a pronounced effect on the mean-state, improving some aspects and degrading others (Terray 1998; Chikira 2010; Kim et al. 2011; Hirons et al. 2012a; Oueslati and Bellon 2013).
-Several authors demonstrate a beneficial decrease in precipitation along the South Pacific Convergence Zone (SPCZ) and an improvement in the double ICTZ precipitation bias (Terray 1998; Chikira 2010; Oueslati and Bellon 2013).
-However, uppertropospheric cold biases are introduced in several models (Mapes and Neale 2011; Hirons et al. 2012a).
+Increasing the entrainment rate has also been shown to have a pronounced effect on the mean state, improving some aspects and degrading others (Terray, 1998; Chikira, 2010; Kim et al., 2011; Hirons et al., 2013a; Oueslati and Bellon, 2013).
+Several authors demonstrate a beneficial decrease in precipitation along the South Pacific Convergence Zone (SPCZ) and an improvement in the double Intertropical Convergence Zone (ICTZ) precipitation bias (Terray, 1998; Chikira, 2010; Oueslati and Bellon, 2013).
+However, upper-tropospheric cold biases are introduced in several models (Mapes and Neale, 2011; Hirons et al., 2013a).